ni/nisystemlink-clients-python/docs/getting_started.rst

 Pandas Utility
 ~~~~~~~~~~~~~~

-Utility functions for managing Pandas DataFrames and interacting with the DataFrame API include:
+Utility functions to interact with :class:`.DataFrameClient` using [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)

-* Create a table from a pandas dataframe.
+* Create a table from a `pandas.DataFrame`.

-* Append pandas dataframe to an existing table.
+* Append `pandas.DataFrame` to an existing table.

-* Query decimated data from a table as pandas dataframe.
+* Query decimated data from a table as `pandas.DataFrame`.

-* Query data from a table as pandas dataframe.
+* Query data from a table as `pandas.DataFrame`.

 Examples
 ~~~~~~~~